Back to Initiatives & Projects List

 WP5 will focus on sustainability, gathering technical, economic, social and environmental data to assess the impacts, effects and regulatory implications of the large-scale use of biofuels in aviation.

-WP6 contains the tasks related to the Plan of Dissemination and Use of Foreground created in ITAKA, complemented with networking and outreach activities, including the development of an Advisory Group.
+WP6 contains the tasks related to the Plan of Use and Dissemination of Foreground created in ITAKA, complemented with networking and outreach activities, including the development of an Advisory Group.

 WP7 comprises the demonstration activities of the project and will consist in producing large enough biofuel batches to enable the demonstration of large scale supply and operational use.
 These activities include feedstock production, conversion technology, logistics, supply and in-flight use.

-Senasa, Airbus, Asociatia Centrul de Biotechnologiimicrobiene, Compañía Logística de Hidrocarburos, EADS, École Politechnique Federale de Lausanne, Embraer, The Manchester Metropolitan University, Neste Oil, SkyEnergy, Camelina Company España, Consorzio per la Ricerca e la Dimostrazione Sulle Energie Rinnovabili.
+Senasa, Airbus group, Asociatia Centrul de Biotechnologiimicrobiene, Compañía Logística de Hidrocarburos, École Politechnique Federale de Lausanne, Embraer, The Manchester Metropolitan University, Neste Oil, SkyEnergy, Camelina Company España, Consorzio per la Ricerca e la Dimostrazione Sulle Energie Rinnovabili.